 Field Sobriety Test: The Walk and Turn

-The second test is the Walk and Turn.
+The second test is the Walk and Turn test.
 This is where you’re instructed to stand with your arms to your side with your left foot on an ‘imaginary’ line with your right foot directly in front, heel to toe while the officer gives you the instructions about as fast as he can.
 Then take a series of 9 heel to toe steps while counting each step until you reach 9, Then, pivot on your left foot with a series of small steps taken by your right foot.
 Then return down the ‘imaginary’ line taking 9 heel to toe steps while counting out loud.

 There are eight criteria with which the officer ‘grades’ you with a pass/fail result on the walk and turn.
 You’re not told about them, but you’re being graded, nevertheless.
 Don’t worry, if you have alcohol on your breath, the officer has already made the decision to arrest you.
 This ‘test’ is just ‘going through the motions’.